 The name U-Bahn is a German abbreviation for Untergrundbahn, and is what Brits would call the Tube and Americans the Subway.

-This, however, is something of a misnomer, as many U-Bahn lines actually run above ground outside of the city centre.
+In reality, many U-Bahn lines actually run above ground once you get outside of the inner city.
 In that regard, there is little which separates them in terms of functionality from trams running on purposely built tracks.

 The stopping frequency is similar, at about every 500 metres, although this becomes less frequent as the U-Bahn radiates out of town.